Nirva28/Hill-Cipher/README.md

 The key string (length 9 or padded) is converted into numbers (a=0, b=1, ..., z=25).

 These numbers are reshaped into a 3×3 key matrix.

+### 2.Encryption
+The plaintext is split into blocks of 3.

+Each block is multiplied by the key matrix under modulo 26.

+The resulting numbers are converted back to letters to form ciphertext.

+### 3.Decryption
+The determinant of the key matrix is computed modulo 26.

+Its multiplicative inverse is found.

+Using the adjoint and inverse determinant, the inverse matrix is built.

+Ciphertext blocks are multiplied with the inverse matrix modulo 26 to recover the original plaintext.